pedro-r-marques/wikitools/README.md

 ## sqlfilter

 The raw wikipedia sqldumps are too slow to import in my dev system.
 This tool allows one to filter the sqldumps so that only entries for the top N pages are added to the database.

+## wiki_entity_vec

+Tools to generate a sparse matrix and train an embedding vector model.